alaugks/spring-messagesource-catalog/README.md

 ## Dependency

 > [!IMPORTANT]
-> There may still be a breaking change in the [CatalogInterface.build()](src/main/java/io/github/alaugks/spring/messagesource/catalog/catalog/CatalogInterface.java) up to version 1.0.0.
+> There may be changes to interfaces and method signatures up to version 1.0.0, but no changes to behaviour.

 ### Maven